nus-cs2103-AY2223S2/ip/docs/README.md

 Format: `delete arg1 ...`

 Delete all tasks with the index `arg1, arg2, ...`.
 Index of a task can be found by listing all tasks using the command `list`.
+Note that all indexes must be unique.

 Example of usage: